BurntSushi/termcolor/doc/rg.1.md

 ripgrep (rg) combines the usability of The Silver Searcher (an ack clone) with the raw speed of grep.

+ripgrep's regex engine uses finite automata and guarantees linear time searching.
+Because of this, features like backreferences and arbitrary lookaround are not supported.

 Project home page: https://github.com/BurntSushi/ripgrep

 # COMMON OPTIONS